iron-io/docs/worker/reference/configuration-variables/index.md

 <p></p>

-<p>There are three primary methods of setting important configuration information for your IronWorker, <strong>setting the config variable</strong>, sending your worker the variables via the payload/params, and finally through our hud interface</p>
+<p>There are three primary methods of setting important configuration information for your IronWorker, <strong>setting the config variable</strong>, sending your worker the variables via the payload/params, and finally through our Dashboard interface</p>

 <section id="toc">
   <h3>Table of Contents</h3>
   <ul>
     <li><a href="#via_task_payload">Setting Config Variables via Task Payload</a></li>
     <li><a href="#config-via-file">Setting Config Variables via File (yaml & json)</a></li>
-    <li><a href="#config-via-hud">Setting Config Variables via Iron.io HUD</a></li>
+    <li><a href="#config-via-dash">Setting Config Variables via Iron.io the ashboard</a></li>
   </ul>
 </section>